Apply to MES

-Your interpretation should be no more than two (2) pages, double-spaced, not including the graph or table that you chose to interpret.
-The essay and data interpretation may follow any standard style format for a college paper.
+The essay may follow any standard style format for a college paper.
 Include proper citations of all source material.
 The Purdue Online Writing Lab (OWL) is a good resource.

-The following are two good examples of environmental policy essays:
+The following are good examples of environmental policy essays:

 You will need to request and submit official transcripts from every college or university that you have attended.
 Transcripts are submitted separately from the online application.